-CATO
+CATO:

 What bastard doth not?
 Who will go with me?

-I will proclaim my name about the field:
+I will proclaim my name about the field.
 I am the son of Marcus Cato, ho!

-A foe to tyrants, and my country's friend;

-I am the son of Marcus Cato, ho!
+A foe to tyrants, and my country's friend.(5) I am the son of Marcus Cato, ho!

+Enter Soldiers and fight.
-And I am Brutus, Marcus Brutus, I;

-Brutus, my country's friend; know me for Brutus!
+And I am Brutus, Marcus Brutus, I; Brutus, my country's friend; know me for Brutus!

+[Young Cato is slain.]

 O young and noble Cato, art thou down?

-Why, now thou diest as bravely as Titinius;

-And mayst be honour'd, being Cato's son.
+Why, now thou diest as bravely as Titinius,(10) And mayst be honor'd, being Cato's son.